395px

 Them man try draw me out and compare like me and these niggas are equal

-I some time's wonder What would I do in a next generation?
+I sometimes wonder: What would I do in the next generation?

 But I'm knowin' the answer, 'cause what am I doin' in this generation?

-The people that died for out freedom spoke on justice, couldn't accept that
+The people that died for our freedom spoke on justice, couldn't accept that

-I talk by the money on all my accounts, so why don't I speak on the West Bank?
+I talk 'bout the money in all my accounts, so why don't I speak on the West Bank?

-Remember growin' up prejudice, the damage 7-7 did
+Remember growin' up prejudiced, the damage seven-seven did

-Extremist and terrorist, I was afraid of the Taliban
+Extremists and terrorists, I was afraid of the Taliban

-What would I do in a next generation?
+What would I do in the next generation?

-Critiquin' African leaders, for sellin' our country's natural resources to the west for peanuts
+For sellin' our country's natural resources to the West for peanuts

 If they don't hear, they'll feel us